 The Art Gallery of Hamilton shares these tips for families when they visit:

 - The AGH is baby-friendly.
 Bring your stroller or front baby carrier.
 They have elevators.

 - Breastfeed in their many seating areas, or for more privacy try their Playroom space

 - Washrooms have change tables

 - Keep your visit short if you need to, match your child’s pace and come back multiple times

 - Ask kids lots of questions to focus their investigation, and encourage them to share their ideas.
 Let your child lead to ensure you see things that interest and engage them.
 Play games like “I Spy” or “Tell Me What Happens Next.”

-The very best part of our visit to the Gallery Level 2 and the Jean and Ross Fischer Gallery is that they are always FREE ADMISSION courtesy of Orlick Industries.
-And admission to the entire gallery is free on Thursdays right now.
+The very best part of our visit to Gallery Level 2 and the Jean and Ross Fischer Gallery is that they are always FREE ADMISSION courtesy of RBC Incite Foundation for the Arts and Orlick Industries.
+And admission to the AGH in its entirety is free on Thursdays right now.

-Art Gallery of Hamilton – 123 King Street West in Hamilton.
-Visit their website here.
+Address: Art Gallery of Hamilton – 123 King Street West in Hamilton.
+You can visit the AGH website here.

 Catch up on what we’ve been covering!
 Here are our latest reads, hot off the presses just for you.
 Never miss an article when you subscribe to our weekly newsletter filled with kid-friendly fun and events.